Sarah Jane Alger

-Sarah Jane Alger joined the Department of Biology at UW-Stevens Point in 2012.
-She is broadly interested in the physiology of behavior in animals and in science communication.
+Sarah Jane Alger is an associate professor with the Department of Biology.
+She began teaching at UW-Stevens Point in 2012 and now serves as the department chair.
+Alger is broadly interested in the physiology of behavior in animals and in science communication.
 Within this framework, Alger is interested in reproductive behavior in zebra finches, science communication, and stress behavior in retired research primates.
-She writes for a science blog called The Scorpion and the Frog.

 TEACHING AWARDS